rē•considering How We Eat: Why Eating Local is Always in Season

 What are Food Deserts?

 There are many social justice organizations working hard to remedy the problem posed by food deserts, as local and national politics play a significant role in food accessibility.
 So much so that, as Chef Carla explains it, “We vote with our fork with every food purchase we make.
-By shopping locally you support these important small businesses.”
+By shopping locally, you support these important small businesses.”
 For instance, NYC City Harvest has mobile markets throughout the different boroughs.
-Rev. Dr. Herbert Brown III, the founder of the Black Church Food Security Network, is another advocate connecting farmers with churches.
+Rev. Dr. Herbert Brown III, the Black Church Food Security Network founder, is another advocate for connecting farmers with churches.
 Local and national politics play a significant role here, as well.

 It comes easily to consider our health and nutrition when making our shopping choices, but it’s a little less intuitive to consider the political ramifications of our food-shopping choices.
-Now that you understand a little bit more about the social justice implications of shopping locally and eating seasonally, here are two of Chef Carla’s favorite autumnal recipes to try out at home.
+So now that you understand more about the social justice implications of shopping locally and eating seasonally, here are two of Chef Carla’s favorite autumnal recipes to try out at home.

 Roasted Veggie Blender Soup

 You can use cooked or frozen veggies like cauliflower, peppers, tomatoes, carrots, butternut squash, and broccoli.

 Pro tip: Roast veggies and store them in one cup portions in the freezer so you can pop them out, mix them with broth, and enjoy a satisfying meal.

 Optional add-ins: 1-2 Tbsp. coconut milk for healthy fats and 1/2 a lemon or lime juice.

 Topping ideas: Sliced raw radishes, microgreens, fresh herbs, or the Crunchy Grain-Free Nut & Seed Topping (see recipe below).